Alfresco/tutorials/docs/contract-management/connect-to-app.md

 ## Setting up on iOS

-After you install the app you'll be asked login.
+After you install the app you'll be asked to login.
 Here you need to enter the URL for your trial - see instructions at the top of this document.

 ![iOSConnect](../images/contract-management/connectAccountiOS.jpg)